Slowdeb/Tryhackme/Wonderland.md

 ![run_teaparty](https://user-images.githubusercontent.com/76821053/120694189-d22ee700-c4a1-11eb-87a3-2e60f53a814b.png)

-The binary “teaParty” has SUID permissions, and to be able to read its contents we need to transfer it to our system, since we cannot run strings on the target machine.
+The binary “teaParty” has SUID permissions, and to be able to read its contents we need to transfer it to our system, since we cannot run "strings" on the target machine.

-To transfer the file to our system we need to change “rabbit” home directory permissions to "rwx (or 777)" for all users since we don't have "rabbit's" ssh password.
+To transfer the file to our system we need to change “rabbit” home directory permissions to "rwx (or 777)" for all users since we don't have "rabbits" ssh password.

 ![chmod_rabbit](https://user-images.githubusercontent.com/76821053/120694580-4ff2f280-c4a2-11eb-8107-e1065ce3a692.png)

-From our machine we can run scp to download the file:
+From our machine we can run "scp" to download the file:

 **scp alice@10.10.189.225:/home/rabbit/teaParty .**